Embedded accounting API

 "meta_data": {

-"root_entity_type": "stripe_payout",
+"root_entity_type": "journal",

-"root_entity_id": "po_1Q3aBcd"
+"root_entity_id": "external-journal-001",

 },

-"posted": true
+"posted": true,

 }'MCP-Native · Live today